PLANT-BASED ACTIVEWEAR – EUCALYPTUS TENCEL™ Lyocell

 In terms of performance, TENCEL™ Lyocell is 50% more absorbent and breathable than cotton, making Tencel more comfortable and less susceptible to odorous bacteria growth, and therefore ideal for activewear.

 While bamboo (viscose) is often touted as an eco-fabric, the truth is that it is a not-so-eco-friendly fabric, using a massive amount of water and chemicals to manufacture.
 The corrosive solvent used for this process is a toxic chemical that is a known human hazard, and polluter to the environment via air emissions and wastewater.
-The process is so toxic it has been banned in the USA.
+The process is so toxic it has been banned in the EU and USA.
 In fact, the chemical processing is so intense that there is barely any bamboo left in the finished product!

 TENCEL™ Lyocell requires significantly less water and energy, and there are no harmful toxic chemicals used.
 Moreover, unlike the bamboo viscose fiber, TENCEL™ Lyocell does not need to be blended with other textiles, making it much easier to recycle.